FCI GROUP: The Shiba Inu belongs to the Spitz and Primitive types in the FCI Group.

 Housing: Adaptable to any living situation, best with fenced yard where he can romp.
 Fenced, because Shiba Inus are escape artists.

 Sociability: Aloof.
-Not good with children.
-May be aggressive with other dogs, especially those of the same sex; will chase small animals.
-Socialises better when his toys and treats are tucked away.
+Not always good with children.
+The Shiba Inu may be aggressive with other dogs, especially those of the same sex; will chase small animals.
+Shiba puppies socialise better when their toys and treats are tucked away.

-Trainability: Moderate.
+Shiba Inu Trainability: Moderate.
 Highly intelligent, however, due to its independent traits, training the Shiba Inu isn't like training the Golden Retriever.
-Early training is highly recommended to teach the Shiba Inu proper canine manners.
+It is as if you have to convince him that obedience was his idea.
+Early training is highly recommended to ingrain the Shiba Inu proper canine manners.

 Activities: Hunting, therapy dog.